Best Bottleneck Calculators for PCs in 2023

 2. Select your PC’s CPU, GPU, RAM size, RAM speed, display resolution, and quality settings.

-3. Once you have selected everything, click on the “Calculate FPS and Bottleneck” button.
+3. Once you have selected everything, click the “Calculate FPS and Bottleneck” button.

 5. TW Bottleneck Calculator

 TW Bottleneck Calculator is another web-based tool that considers the specifications of your CPU and GPU to determine if your system is experiencing bottlenecking.
 It gives you a score indicating if your CPU or GPU is causing the bottleneck.
-You should try this one if you are looking for a simple and easy-to-use bottleneck calculator.
+If you want a simple and easy-to-use bottleneck calculator, you should try this one.
 Here’s how to use it.

 1. Open the TW Bottleneck Calculator.